juanroldan1989/terraform-with-rest-api-gateway-and-lambda-functions/README.md

 https://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-use-lambda-authorizer.html

-- A Lambda authorizer (formerly known as a custom authorizer) is an API Gateway feature that uses a Lambda function to control access to your API.
+- A Lambda authorizer (formerly known as a custom authorizer) is an API Gateway feature that uses a `Lambda function to control access to your API`.

-- A Lambda authorizer is useful if you want to implement a custom authorization scheme that uses a bearer token authentication strategy such as OAuth or SAML, or that uses request parameters to determine the caller's identity.
+- A Lambda authorizer is useful if you want to implement a `custom` authorization scheme that uses a bearer token authentication strategy such as OAuth or SAML, or that uses request parameters to determine the caller's identity.

-- When a client makes a request to one of your API's methods, API Gateway calls your Lambda authorizer, which takes the caller's identity as input and returns an IAM policy as output.
+- When a client makes a request to one of your API's methods, API Gateway calls your Lambda authorizer, which takes the caller's **identity as input** and returns an **IAM policy as output.**

 ### Testing Lambda Authorizer (Console)